Guess who’s making a massive comeback in 2019?

-Nowadays, parents are allowing their kids to have cell phones at young ages and these arbitrary age requirements seem to be getting lower and lower.
-Children as young at 8-years old are walking around with fully-serviced smartphones, able to browse the internet and make phone calls to anyone.
+Nowadays, parents are allowing their kids to have cell phones at young ages, and these arbitrary age requirements seem to be getting lower and lower.
+Children as young as 8-years old are walking around with fully-serviced smartphones, able to browse the Internet and make phone calls to anyone.

-Also, there are privacy restrictions and parental controls made available to set the content of the iPod to a controlled setting made by the parents.
-Here’s how…
+Also, there are privacy restrictions and parental controls made available to set the content of the iPod to a controlled setting created by the parents.
+Here’s how.

 Set Content & Privacy Restrictions On 2019 iPod Touch

-If you're the parent or guardian and wish to prevent another family member from changing your settings, tap “Use Screen Time Passcode” in order to create a passcode.
+- If you’re the parent or guardian and wish to prevent another family member from changing your settings, tap “Use Screen Time Passcode” to create a passcode.

-You can also set restrictions to your child’s ability to make purchases on the App Store and iTunes.
-This is important especially since children may see an app that they want to download without knowing that they’re about to make a purchase.
+You can also set restrictions on your child’s ability to make purchases on the App Store and iTunes.
+Limitations are essential, especially since children may see an app that they want to download without knowing that they’re about to make a purchase.
 You want to ensure that you’re protecting your child from making a mistake that can drastically affect your bank account.

 Prevent iTunes & App Store Purchases On 2019 iPod Touch